 Location: Port Vila, Vanuatu

-– End morning section of blog post written by Carolyn, since Steve was hard at work in the engine room with Bryant doing oil changes on our generators and engine, taking care of Argo so she can take care of us.
-Thanks guys!
+– The end of the morning section of the blog post was written by Carolyn, since Steve was hard at work in the engine room with Bryant doing oil changes on our generators and engine, taking care of Argo so she can take care of us.
+Thanks, guys!